Natural vs. Synthetic Fragrance: Why Clean Is the Standard That Actually Matters

 Is natural fragrance always safer than synthetic?

-No. Many natural fragrance components are classified as contact allergens by the EU's Scientific Committee on Consumer Safety — including oak moss, some citrus oils, and several florals.
-Safety is determined by the compound and its concentration, not by whether it was extracted from a plant or created in a laboratory.
-The relevant standard is whether an ingredient meets safety testing thresholds, not its origin.
+Not necessarily.
+The EU's Scientific Committee on Consumer Safety recognizes many natural fragrance components as contact allergens including oak moss, some citrus oils, and several florals.
+Safety is determined by the compound and its concentration, not by its source.
+The relevant standard is safety testing thresholds, not origin.

 Can a fragrance be 100% natural and still not be vegan?

 Yes.
-Classical perfumery relied on animal-derived fixatives — ambergris (from sperm whales), civet (from civet cats), castoreum (from beavers), and musk (from musk deer).
+Animal-derived fixatives ambergris (from sperm whales), civet (from civet cats), castoreum (from beavers), and musk (from musk deer) were used by classical perfumery.
 These are natural by definition.
 A fragrance committed to being both fully natural and fully vegan faces a genuine formulation challenge, since the most effective alternatives for longevity and fixation are often clean synthetic molecules.
 We consider the ethical use of those synthetics to be the more responsible choice.

 What does "clean fragrance" actually mean?